Significant Ongoing Illness

 - Strategies staff can use to support students

-Some Trinity students have ongoing medical conditions or illnesses which may impact on their studies or college life.
+Some Trinity students have ongoing medical conditions or illnesses which may impact on their studies or university life.
 These illnesses are sometimes referred to as ‘hidden disabilities’ because they are less obvious.

 Difficulties that may be experienced by university students with ongoing illnesses